2015 — CT/US

 Here is my short biography for you to know who I am:

 Hi, my name is William.
 I am currently a doctoral student in the German department at NYU.
-I am familiar with a number of debate authors and have taken classes with and work with people like slavoj zizek, avital ronell, fred moten, etc. As a shameless self-plug and a way for you to perhaps understand where I am coming from, what literature I work with, and how I think here is my departmental website:
+I am familiar with a number of debate authors and have taken classes with and work with people like slavoj zizek, avital ronell, fred moten, etc.

 As for debate experience, I used to debate for CUNY debate in college for 4 years, reading critical arguments in the Northeast.
 I won a handful of regional tournaments and broke at CEDA.
 I also coach for Brooklyn Technical High School (sometimes we sign up at Brooklyn Independent).
-I have been coaching there for 6 years (wow time flies) and have had my debaters make it far in national tournaments as well as qualify for the TOC four times.
+I have been coaching there for 8 years and have had my debaters make it far in national tournaments as well as qualify for the TOC four times.
 Because I work with Brooklyn Tech (a UDL school), I am also connected to the NYCUDL.

 Here is the start of my paradigm: